verrazzano/docs/content/en/docs/customize/opensearch.md

 ```
 {{< /clipboard >}}

-Under source, list all the older indices that were created based on default index template.
-Once the reindex is complete, follow the previous step to refresh the index pattern again.
+Under source, list all the previous indices that were created based on the default index template.
+After the reindex is complete, follow the previous step to refresh the index pattern again.
 For more information, see [Reindex data](https://opensearch.org/docs/latest/im-plugin/reindex-data/) in the OpenSearch documentation.

 ## Install OpenSearch and OpenSearch Dashboards plug-ins
 Verrazzano supports OpenSearch and OpenSearch Dashboard plug-in installation by providing plug-ins in the Verrazzano custom resource.